 10. Your fridge is your friend.

 On a hot day, you get get a bit of much-needed rejuvination by applying a cold moisturiser to your body.
-Keeping your products in the fridge will create this cooling effect without any hassle.
+Keeping your products in the fridge will create this cooling effect without any hassle and Stay Cool This Summer.

 11. Stay hydrated!